g-nerix/CSE201-Advanced-Programming/README.md

   - Version 1 : very rough [unorganised] working version of the required program.
   - Version 2 : corrected some mistakes in version 1 and made each attribute Private.

+Assignment 3
+  - Version 1 : [not thoroughly reviewed] working version of the required program.